aravind-deva/Data-Science/Project-Disaster-Response/project-disaster/README.md

 1. The message(text) is tokenized , lemmatized (verb and nouns) using nltk to convert it into a TF-IDF Vectorized form
 2. I have use MultiOutputClassifier with a base AdaboostClassifier(with class_weight).
 I used GridSearchCV  cross validation to find the ideal n_estimators
 3. I have also tried SVC(rbf & linear kernels) and KNeighborsClassifier.
 KNearest neighbors is a very simple yet a great classifier.However for this data set, Adaboost is winning over others by a decent margin.
 4. The dataset is imbalanced.
-So the accuracy metric is favoured towards the highest class.The weighted-average f1-score is a decent metric to evaluate.
+So the accuracy metric is favored towards the majority class.The average precision/f1-score metric of individual class is highly effected by extreme values.
+Therefore the weighted-average f1-score/precision is a decent metric to asses.However the data set is imbalanced which leads to model's low skill levels in detecting true positives(if they are in minority)
 5. The best way is to make the classes balanced by using **oversampling/undersampling/SMOTE and other** techniques.
+My personal choice would be to use SMOTE (It preserves all information and generates/augments new data points with in the same cluster of data points using an average sample strategy)
 6. That said, I chose to use a simple *class_weight='balanced'* in the base estimator.
 With this there is more penalty for misclassifying a minority labelled data point.
 Thus I have a achieved a non-zero f1-score for minority labelled datasets.